Why I stopped selling my online courses on Udemy

 At this point I decided to start using Teachable to sell my courses from my own website.
 Teachable is independent online course hosting platform.
 It’s not an online course marketplace like Udemy.

-Teachable will NOT promote your courses for you.
+The downside of using Teachable is that they will NOT promote your courses for you.
+You are responsible for doing your own marketing and attracting students to your course.
 But they do give you access to all of your students’ information.

 You own your data.